Finder to the Node: If the NBN is fine, why are telcos getting fined?

 Telcos fined for breaking NBN information rules

-When you're choosing an NBN plan, your ISP is required to provide you with a key facts sheet that outlines in plain language the costs, speeds and features of your plan.
+When you're choosing an NBN plan, your ISP (internet service provider) is required to provide you with a key facts sheet that outlines in plain language the costs, speeds and features of your plan.
 An ISP should also provide much of this detail simply in its advertising as well.

 It's a standard set-up by the Australian Communications and Media Authority (ACMA) to ensure that consumers are properly informed when choosing an NBN plan.

 So what happens when ISPs break the rules?
 The ACMA gets out the heavy ruler and gives the offending ISPs a healthy financial whack across the knuckles.
 This week, the ACMA announced that it has issued infringement notices with a combined value of $88,200 against 7 NBN ISPs.